-But their show of unity did little to prevent a growing backlash in Britain in response to the latest development.
+But their show of unity did not prevent a growing backlash in Britain in response to the latest development.

-If it was confirmed that Norgrove had been killed by a US grenade, "it would be an inescapable indictment of a botched mission that would cast a long shadow over Anglo-American relations," said the Times of London.
+The Times of London said if it was confirmed that a US grenade had killed Norgrove, "it would be an inescapable indictment of a botched mission that would cast a long shadow over Anglo-American relations.".